 Another twist on this idea is to make a bag out of the top part of the jeans instead.
 First, lay the jeans on a flat surface, cut off each leg, and then cut the remaining top part in half.
 Next, sew up the leg opening and the side, leaving the waistband as the bag's top opening.
 Then use remaining fabric from the leg to create a handle, and you have a denim bag complete with handy pockets on each side.
 If your kids aren't old enough to handle the stitching, have appliqués or other fabric they can attach to the purse to decorate it and make it their own.

 Tie-dying is another fun activity that kids of all ages can enjoy.
 Find an old t-shirt or pair of socks and let your kids revamp them with their best tie-dye designs.
 Roll up the clothing using rubber bands, and wearing rubber gloves, have your kids dip the clothing into their favorite two or three colors.
 Unwrap the clothes to see the designs and then hang them up to dry [source: Ritdye].

-To get more ideas and variations for wearable recycled crafts that kids can make, explore the links on the next page.
+To get more ideas and variations for wearable recycled crafts that kids can make, explore the links below.

 - Family Corner.com.
 "Jean Leg Purse."
 2009 (Accessed 1/19/10).http://www.familycorner.com/dir/Family/Kids/Kids_Crafts/Wearable/

 - Kaboose.
 "Toothbrush Bracelets."
 (Accessed 1/20/10).http://crafts.kaboose.com/toothbrush-bracelets.html

 - Make-Stuff.
 "Make Every Day Earth Day."
 (Accessed 1/19/10).http://www.make-stuff.com/recycling